mebeauchamp/DataDrivenSim-AJE2024/README.md

 R scripts and data to reproduce the two examples of data-driven simulations presented in the manuscript:

 Abrahamowicz M, Beauchamp ME, Boulesteix AL, Morris TP, Sauerbrei W, Kaufman JS, on behalf of the STRATOS Simulation Panel (SP).
-Data-Driven Simulations to Assess the Impact of Study Imperfections in Time-to-Event Analyses. *Am J Epidemiol* 2024.
+Data-Driven Simulations to Assess the Impact of Study Imperfections in Time-to-Event Analyses. *Am J Epidemiol* 2024. doi: 10.1093/aje/kwae058.
+Online ahead of print.

 ## Content